nothingnothings/HostCorpsWebpackVersion/README.md

 To use this project, clone it using Git:

-1. Run `git clone` to clone the project into your local Git repository
+1. Run `git clone` to clone the `master` branch into your local Git repository
+2. Run `npm install` to install all dependencies
+3. Run `npm build:prod` to create the production version of the app (outputted in `/dist`)
-2. Serve the files with the help of a hosting provider (frontend-only)
+4. Serve the production files locally (e.g. webpack-dev-server), or on the web, with the help of a hosting provider

 ## Features